mityax/gnutev/README.md

 In this corporate-dominated field FOSS enthusiasts have to stick together ;)

 ## Disclaimer
-For my (rather simply) bookkeping, GnuTev has worked perfectly.
+For my (rather simple) bookkeping, GnuTev has worked perfectly.
 However, I can imagine that issues can arise in more complex scenarios (i.e. taxes).
 Should you come across any issues using GnuTev, don't hesitate to let me know so it can be fixed.